William Woods University: Rosa Parks Center

 Rosa Parks Center, a Missouri Division of Youth Services (DYS) center for incarcerated girls, is a former university dormitory at WWU.
 It holds 10-12 girls at a time.
 WWU students are involved with the center.
 DYS and WWU agreed to the joint project in 2000, and the center opened in January 2001.

-Outreach program permanent sites

-WWU offers graduate degree programs, degree completion programs, and select undergraduate programs at permanent sites in Fulton, Columbia, and Blue Springs, as well as temporary sites across Missouri.
+The Rosa Parks Center is now the home for the newly announced Owl Football team, housing the coaching staff along with areas for student-athlete study and enrichment.

 Student life

-The university has approximately 600 undergraduate students from all over the U.S. and numerous other countries.

 William Woods offers approximately 40 student organizations, including co-curricular, honorary, religious/faith-based, service/leadership, and social/academic/special interest groups.

-Counseling and Health Services provides students with physical health related services as well as counseling/mental health related services.

-Safety officers work to provide a safe and orderly campus environment.

 Greek life

-William Woods is home to three fraternities, Pi Kappa Alpha, Phi Gamma Delta, and Sigma Tau Gamma, and four sororities, Alpha Chi Omega, Alpha Phi, Chi Omega, and Delta Gamma.
+William Woods is home to three fraternities and four sororities.

+KWWU-LP student-run radio

+KWWU-LP (94.9 FM, "The Pulse") is a low-power, student-run radio station broadcasting from the WWU campus.
+Licensed to the university, the station went on the air on August 25, 2003.
+The station's transmitter has an effective radiated power of 47 watts with a coverage area of about 3-5 miles, depending on the terrain and other factors.